Dorothy Heydon1

 M, #11816, b. before 1580, d. circa December 1641

-Henry Neville, 7th Lord Abergavenny was born before 1580.1 He was the son of Edward Neville, 6th Lord Abergavenny and Rachel Lennard.1 He married, firstly, Lady Mary Sackville, daughter of Thomas Sackville, 1st Earl of Dorset and Cecily Baker, before 1601.1 He married, secondly, Catherine Vaux, daughter of George Vaux and Elizabeth Roper, before 1616.1 He died circa December 1641.
-He was buried on 24 December 1641 at Birling, Kent, England.1
+Henry Neville, 7th Lord Abergavenny was born before 1580.1 He was the son of Edward Neville, 6th Lord Abergavenny and Rachel Lennard.1 He married, firstly, Lady Mary Sackville, daughter of Thomas Sackville, 1st Earl of Dorset and Cecily Baker, before 1601.1 He married, secondly, Catherine Vaux, daughter of Hon.
+George Vaux and Hon.
+Elizabeth Roper, before 1616.1 He died circa December 1641.
+He was buried on 24 December 1641 at Birling, Kent, EnglandG.1

-Henry Neville, 7th Lord Abergavenny graduated from Oxford University, Oxford, Oxfordshire, England, on 9 July 1594 with a Master of Arts (M.A.).1 He succeeded to the title of 7th Lord Abergavenny [E., 1450] on 1 December 1622.1
+He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, on 9 July 1594 with a Master of Arts (M.A.)1 He succeeded as the 7th Lord Abergavenny [E., 1450] on 1 December 1622.1

 Children of Henry Neville, 7th Lord Abergavenny and Lady Mary Sackville